acabra85/orderfullfilment/README.md

 ### Couriers
 - The system loads a total of 10 couriers available.
 - After dispatch the courier transits to "dispatched" state.
+- The dispatching of couriers are based on the defined strategy:
+    ###### FIFO
+    Every courier is dispatched to pick up any order available in the kitchen, on first come, first served basis.

+    ###### Matched
+    Every courier is dispatched to pick up a specific order

 - After a courier delivers an order it transits back to "available".

 ### Orders
-- This system dispatches the given orders at a rate of 2 orders per second.
+- This system dispatches the given orders at a rate of two orders per second.
-- The orders are received on a queue and can be discarded if no courier is available for pick up.
+- The orders are received on a queue and can be discarded if no courier is available for pickup.
-- The matching between orders and couriers is done by the relevant strategy either FIFO or courier-order.

-    ###### FIFO
-    First Courier Arrives to kitchen picks the first available order

-    ######
+## Architecture
+The system works based on events published in a notification queue, and a central order systems that receives the events and calls the relevant component.